mathesar-foundation/mathesar-wiki/engineering/architecture/api-standards.md

 - Error representations should have the following keys:
    - `message`: The error message, in English.
    - `error_code`: A Mathesar-specifc integer error code.
 We will create a separate spec for a list of error codes and what they mean.
 This page will be updated to link to it when ready.
-   - `field`: The field that the error is related to.
+   - `field`: The request field that the error is related to.
+This should be identical to a field name in the originating request.
 It can be `null`
    - `details`: Any additional details.
 This is a JSON object with arbitrary keys with details specific to a given error.
 It can be an empty object if there are no relevant details.
 ```javascript
 {